osun24/mnist/README.md

 # mnist
-Implementation of a simple neural network in numpy for MNIST - sample for CAMS Machine Learning Club.
+Implementation of a super simple neural network in numpy for MNIST - sample for CAMS Machine Learning Club.